Certainty and recognition for NSW short-term rentals under new regulations in 2021

 Certainty and recognition for NSW short-term rentals under new rules in 2021

-This policy will, at a state level, validate the permissibility of short-term rental accommodation and Airbnb's across NSW, in a welcome move that will end years of confusion caused by different rules across local council zones
+At a state level, this policy will validate the permissibility of short-term rental accommodation and Airbnb's across NSW, in a welcome move that will end years of confusion caused by different rules across local council zones.

-The new laws complement existing NSW legislation in 2020: updates on the limits of strata by-laws prohibiting short-term rental, and the NSW Short-term Rental Code of Conduct.
+The new laws complement existing NSW legislation in 2020: updates on the limits of strata by-laws prohibiting short-term rental and the NSW short-term rental accommodation code of conduct.

 NSW Short-term Rental Accommodation (STRA) Policy Rules